 We’ve discussed some of the most critical aspects of these robotic vacuums.
 We’ve rated their designs, talked about the setup process, compared their features and discussed their cleaning capabilities.

-As we slowly move to the end of our comparison article, we have two or three relevant topics to discuss.
-One of those topics are the advantages and disadvantages of ILIFE A4 and Roomba 650.
+As we progress to the end of our comparison article, we have two or three relevant topics yet to discuss, including the advantages and disadvantages of ILIFE A4 and Roomba 650.

 |Power Mode||Regularly Gets Stuck|